dheepika6/AWS-SAA-C02-Course/06-S3/notes.md

 #### S3 Intelligent-Tiering

-Combination of standard and standard IA.
+monitor usage of access

+if obj not access within 30 days, moved to IA

+users can add config based on bucket/prefix/obj tag,

+90 days min - glaciar instant

+(optional tiers)

+90-270 days min - Glacier Flexible (Archive access)

+180-730 days min - Deep archive (Deep Archive access)

-Uses automation to remove overhead of moving objects.
+Uses automation to remove overhead of moving objects

+automation & montoring cost per 1000 objects

 Charges $0.0025 per 1,000 objects.

 If an object is not accessed for 30 days, it will move into infrequent access.

-This is good for objects that are unknown their access pattern.
+**This is good for objects that are unknown their access pattern.**

 ### Object Lifecycle Management